Joining the UK construction industry

 The UK building industry is growing.
 Unemployment has fallen to its lowest level in nearly 50 years and growth is expected in a number of key areas of the industry.
 As with any job, working in construction can be hard but it can also be hugely rewarding, whether you’re on site or behind a desk.

 Here is our guide to how to work in the UK construction industry if you are an overseas worker.

-In the next five years, over 230,000 construction jobs are expected to be created.
+In the next five years, over 225,000 construction jobs in the UK are expected to be created.
 Across the industry, this means many new roles will need to be filled.
 With skills shortages throughout the industry, there has never been a better time to join British building.

 From painters to plumbers, the construction industry needs more skilled workers.
 As well as on-site roles, the industry will also need people to fill the wide range of positions in the supporting services.
 Whatever qualification you have, you'll probably find a role within the construction industry.

 Excellent standards in construction

 The UK construction industry is renowned for the high standards expected from both its workers and its employers.
 Within the industry, there is a strong ethos of on-site health and safety and the well-being of employees being held in high regard.
 The industry also offers excellent working conditions and wages for all workers, regardless of level within the industry.